Ahmed Siyam Mohamed

-Ahmed Siyam Mohamed (އަޙްމަދު ސިޔާމް މުޙައްމަދު; born 21 July 1969), often referred to as Sun Siyam, is an Maldivian politician and businessman who has been serving as a Member of the People's Majlis for Dhaalu Meedhoo Constituency since 2014 from the 18th to the 20th Parliament.
+Ahmed Siyam Mohamed (އަޙްމަދު ސިޔާމް މުޙައްމަދު; born 21 July 1969), often referred to as Sun Siyam, is a Maldivian politician and businessman who has been serving as a Member of the People's Majlis for Dhaalu Meedhoo Constituency since 2014 from the 18th to the 20th Parliament.
 Siyam is also the founder and leader of Maldives Development Alliance.
 Further, he is the founder and chairman of Sun Siyam Resorts, chairman and managing director of Sun News as well as Sun Siyam TV.

 Early life

 Ahmed Siyam Mohamed was born on 21 July 1969.
 He was born to Mohamed Qasim (1943–2024), as the eldest of his nine children.